nim-lang/Nim/doc/docgen.rst

 To differentiate both types (documents and APIs), the index generator will add to the index of documents an entry with the title of the document.
 Since the title is the topmost element, it will be added with a second field containing just the filename without any HTML anchor.
-By convention, this entry without anchor is the *title entry*, and since entries in the index file are added as they are scanned, the title entry will be the first line.
+By convention this entry without anchor is the *title entry*, and since entries in the index file are added as they are scanned, the title entry will be the first line.
 The title for APIs is not present because it can be generated concatenating the name of the file to the word **Module**.

 Normal symbols are added to the index with surrounding whitespaces removed.
-An exception to this are the table of content (TOC) entries.
+An exception to this are table of content (TOC) entries.
 TOC entries are added to the index file with their third column having as much prefix spaces as their level is in the TOC (at least 1 character).
 The prefix whitespace helps to filter TOC entries from API or text symbols.
 This is important because the